Bible Truth for Everyday Life

 When it came time for the conference to begin, I dressed up and made sure I fit in.
 No one would have known I was the sweaty woman sneaking up the stairwell an hour earlier.

-How to Be Your Authentic Self
+How to Be the Real You

 Late in the afternoon on the first day of the conference, I noticed that the women around me looked as tired as I felt.
 I saw it in their eyes, and I decided to take a risk.